Skype Technologies: Microsoft subsidiary (2011–2025)

+Between 2020 and 2023, Skype lost daily users, mainly to its main competitor, Zoom.
+On 28 February 2025, Microsoft announced Skype's retirement on 5 May 2025, with Microsoft instead focusing on Microsoft Teams, its proprietary videoconferencing software.

 Palo Alto office

-The Skype North American headquarters was opened in early 2013 after the design was completed by San Francisco architect firm Blitz.
+The Skype North American headquarters opened in early 2013, after the design was completed by San Francisco architect firm Blitz.
 Located in Palo Alto, California, the space is designed to encourage interaction and spontaneity, while also introducing a sense of humor into the workplace.
 Fake lawn, cushions that look like boulders, open spaces, and high ceilings accommodate 250 employees in a 5000 m2 building.
 The Palo Alto headquarters also houses a games room complete with a pool table and table football machine.
 The office's silver LEED Silver certification means that it received between 50 and 59 points for its environmentally friendly construction.

 Legal issues

 P2P licensing dispute lawsuit and IPO

 In its 2008 Annual Report, eBay admitted to an ongoing dispute between it and Joltid Ltd. over the licensing of its peer-to-peer "Global Index" technology in its application.
 It announced that it terminated a standstill agreement, allowing either company to sue.
 On 1 April 2009, eBay filed with a UK court to settle the legal dispute.
 A few days later, eBay announced the planning of a public stock offering in 2010 to spin off Skype as a separate, publicly owned company.
 Some media outlets characterized the proposed sale and ongoing provision of Skype as being under threat because of the concurrent dispute.